-You have to set your email program in a way, that you either trust the Root-CA certificate (what we recommend) or the user certificate (with no automatically security validation via the internet).
+You have to set your email program in a way, that you either trust the Root-CA certificate (recommended) or the user certificate (with no automatically security validation via internet).
 The Root-CA certificate can be downloaded below:

-Different to PGP the X.509 certificates have a special security property: A special file called CRL („Certificate Revocation List“) lists all corrupted or insecure certificates.
-If a certificate is found in the CRL then it has a high probability that a new one was issued to the owner, which should then be used for communications.
+Different to PGP the X.509 certificates have a special security property: A special file called CRL („Certificate Revocation List“) lists all corrupted, insecure or revoked certificates.
+If a certificate is found in the CRL then it has a high probability that a new one was issued to the owner, which should then be used for communication.
 You should configure your email client in such a way, that the list is checked every time you open a signed email of a Commerzbank employee.
 If you have activated this function, then your PC will download such a list periodically.